• 85 East Newton St, Rm 912, Boston, MA 02118

 Program Director

-Dr. Khan (she/her) is a licensed Clinical Psychologist and a Clinical Associate Professor at the Boston University Chobanian & Avedisian School Of Medicine / Boston Medical Center.
+Dr. Khan (she/her) is a licensed Clinical Psychologist and a Clinical Associate Professor at the Boston University Chobanian & Avedisian School of Medicine / Boston Medical Center.
 She is additionally the Training Director of the Center for Multicultural Training in Psychology (CMTP), the Director for the Center for Multicultural Mental Health (CMMH) and the Director for the (FSC) Family support Center (for Covid patients/families) at BUSM/BMC.
 Her clinical outlook is informed by Psychodynamic and Postcolonial theoretical frameworks.
-Her specialty training is in Trauma: Individual trauma, group/community based trauma, disaster related trauma, immigration, and postcolonial trauma.
+Her specialty training is in Trauma: Individual trauma, group/community-based trauma, disaster related trauma, immigration, and postcolonial trauma.
 As such, she was recently the Director of Behavioral Health and Resiliency Services at the Massachusetts Resiliency Center, serving the survivors of the Boston Marathon Bombings.
-She has provided disaster relief services nationally and internationally, and conducts crisis intervention and psychological first aid trainings locally and globally.
-Her additional interests are in multicultural clinical practice and multivariate aspects of identity development and she has presented on these topics at varying national and international conferences.
-She is the Co-Chair for the Diversity, Equity, & Inclusion Committee and the Diversity Champion for the Dept. of Psychiatry at BMC and serves on the Diversity and Inclusion Advisory Council of BUSM.
+She has provided disaster relief services nationally and internationally and conducts crisis intervention and psychological first aid trainings locally and globally.
+Her additional interests are in multicultural clinical practice and multivariate aspects of identity development, and she has presented on these topics at varying national and international conferences.
+She is the Diversity Champion for the Dept. of Psychiatry and was the Co-Chair for the Diversity, Equity, & Inclusion Committee at BMC, and serves on the Diversity and Inclusion Advisory Council of BUSM.
 She is an active member of several committees within the APA Division of Psychoanalysis (39).
 She additionally serves on the Disaster Behavioral Health Advisory Committee of the Massachusetts DMH.
-She is also the APA’s Committee of Accreditation’s Site visitor.
-She is a recipient of several awards, most recently including the “Rising to the Occasion Award” for her work during the pandemic, the “Humanitarian Service Award” for her work with the Rohingyan Refugees in Bangladesh; the “Service Appreciation Award” for her work following the Boston Marathon Tragedy; “Woman of the Year Appreciation Award” by Pakistani Association of NY; and an “Outstanding service award” by the U. S. Attorney’s Office for services provided during the Tsarnaev trail.
+She is also the APA’s Committee of Accreditation’s as a Chair for APA Site Visits.
+She is a recipient of several awards, most recently including the “2024 Diversity, Equity, Inclusion, and Accessibility Award”, by the BU School of Medicine Awards committee, “Rising to the Occasion Award” for her work during the pandemic, the “Humanitarian Service Award” for her work with the Rohingyan Refugees in Bangladesh; the “Service Appreciation Award” for her work following the Boston Marathon Tragedy; and an “Outstanding service award” by the U. S. Attorney’s Office for services provided during the Tsarnaev trail.
 She is of Pakistani American descent and as a Muslim raised on three different continents, she is conversant in several languages.

 John Brown, Ph.D.